 Ladies and Gentlemen,

-Click HERE to view the LAST 200 days CLOSING SALES.
+Click HERE to view the properties for SALE

-Click HERE to preview the PROPERTIES FOR SALE.
+Click HERE to view the properties for RENT

 I appreciate the opportunity to provide you with a Comparative Market Analysis for Turnberry on the Green Condominium.
 This analysis contains a summary of the recent real estate transactions in our condominium for apartments that are similar to yours.
 While none of the apartments included in this analysis are exactly like yours, they do provide a good basis by which to compare your home with the “competition”.